Printing to the large-format RCS plotters can be oddly tricky at times. This document provides some useful tips for successful plotting.

 Solid backgrounds use a tremendous amount of ink, and there is no guarantee that the result will be satisfactory.
 If your plot is large and has a solid color background, you may not like the result due to the saturation of the paper.
 It is also possible that the plotter might run out of ink before finishing the plot.

 In addition, because the paper becomes so saturated with ink, it often will take significant amounts of time to dry enough before it can be rolled up.
+Worse, if saturated enough, the paper may end up being damaged by the plotters themselves.

 For many reasons, it is extremely difficult to make your plotted output match the colors you see on the screen.
 For starters, monitors and scanners are based on an “additive” color system, using the RGB (red, green, blue) color space, while the plotters are based on a “subtractive” system and use CMYK (cyan, magenta, yellow, black).
 And different monitors can vary in many ways, including calibration, variances in the phosphors and bit-depths.
 Also the device gamut (range of colors) is widely different, with monitors displaying many more colors than any printing device.
 Colors will also look different on different types of paper.
 Color science is exceedingly complex — way beyond the scope of this discussion.
 Although the section on configuring the plotter device driver and the section on plotting from Photoshop have a few tips for improved results, the bottom line is that you cannot expect exact agreement between your screen and the paper.
 If precise color rendition is important to you, consider going with a professional printing outfit.